 Complete list of ingredients and amounts can be found in the recipe card below.

-- Boneless, skinless chicken breasts: Use 3 breasts, cut into 6 thin cutlets, or buy your chicken already trimmed and cut into thin pieces.
+- Boneless, skinless chicken breasts: Use 3 breasts, cut lengthwise into 6 thin cutlets, or buy your chicken already trimmed and cut into thin pieces.
+This way the chicken will cook faster on the stovetop, so you won’t need to finish it off in the oven.
 Overall you need about 1 and ½ pounds of thin chicken slices.

 - Salt and Pepper: We’ll season this dish well as we cook it.